jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.6.2 =
+* Added a “Rewrite with Tone” workflow inside the Elementor modal that validates capabilities, honors stored brand tone keywords, and rewrites copy via the selected provider.
+* Surfaced preset tone selectors alongside rewrite status messaging so editors can preview and apply voices before sending requests.
+* Localized new UI strings, updated documentation, and expanded test coverage around tone sanitization and rewrite prompt construction.

 = 1.6.1 =
 * Refined the Elementor widget canvas placeholder so it now renders a minimal launch button while keeping generation tools in the modal.
 * Relocated the layout history carousel and curated frame library into the generator modal with updated styling aligned to Elementor.